Cohen Honors College Scholarships

 Cohen Enhancement Scholarships

 A generous gift from Dorothy and Bill Cohen allows the Honors College to fulfill its mission of joining knowledge and innovation to grow visionaries.
-Cohen Enhancement Scholarships of up to $4000 support current Honors students in good standing to study abroad, take nonprofit internships, attend national conferences, or engage in undergraduate research or service learning.
-Complete the online application for consideration for Cohen Enhancement funds.
+Cohen Enhancement Scholarships of up to $4000 support current Honors students in good standing in activities such as study abroad, unpaid internships, national conferences, undergraduate research or service learning.
+Complete the application form and submit to the Honors College to be considered for Cohen Enhancement funds.

 National Scholarships and Fellowships